Trader Joe’s HONEYCRISP APPLE GRANOLA, review (Fall Item)

 This is a good healthy breakfast, that will keep you (or your horse) going all day.

-Did you even know that Trader Joe’s sells these “British Style Crumpets”?
-Well if you never noticed them until now, look for them near TJ’s English Muffins.
-If you have never tried CRUMPETS before, you may well want to try these now to get your full Brit on.
-Crumpets happen to be quite delicious, also being a bit different from English Muffins Crumpets are soft and FULL of hundreds of holes, kind of like pancakes.
-The unique texture and hole structure makes them FANTASTIC at absorbing melted butter, and jam, into all those glorious holes.
-That is what makes them so scrumptious.
-Toast these up gently, until slightly golden brown, and then top with good French or Kiwi butter and your favorite jam (or marmalade).
+Crumpets are soft and as you can see in the picture, loaded with tiny holes.
+They get those holes, the way pancakes get them while cooking, and this unique texture and the holes makes them fantastic at absorbing butter and jam.
+Which helps makes them scrumptious.
+Toast these up gently, until slightly golden brown.
+Top with good butter and your favorite jam (or marmalade).
 They are both a bit soft and a bit crunchy, a fantastic combo.
 TJ’s crumpets are about $3.29 for a pack of six that come in two sealed plastic compartments.
-Personally I cut the package in two and freeze one for later.
+Personally I cut the package in two and freeze some for later.

 My morning brainstorm in the shower thinking about what to eat for breakfast.
 In a Euraka Moment, thinks I, “Why not “make” my own raisin bran?
 No, not with just regular TJ’s raisins but with the Golden Raisins I just bought yesterday.”
 The Golden Raisins.
 Plus TJ’s Bran Flakes (which is bar none best bran flakes made)?